 Apply the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not apply two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222 if anyone has accidentally swallowed the medication.

-An overdose of desonide topical is not expected to produce life threatening symptoms.
-However, long term use of high steroid doses can lead to symptoms such as thinning skin, easy bruising, changes in the shape or location of body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.
+High doses or long-term use of DesOwen can lead to thinning skin, easy bruising, changes in body fat (especially in your face, neck, back, and waist), increased acne or facial hair, menstrual problems, impotence, or loss of interest in sex.

-What should I avoid while using DesOwen (desonide topical)?
+What should I avoid while using desonide topical?

-Do not use desonide topical to treat any condition that has not been checked by your doctor.
+Do not use DesOwen to treat any skin condition that has not been checked by your doctor.

 stinging or burning of treated skin;

 skin irritation, redness, itching, or hardening;